Have you heard of the term ghostwriter?

 Now that the project will be moving towards the initial stage, it is important for you to discuss the details of writing process with your ghost.

-The two basic prerequisites for ghost writing comprise of effective communication and cooperation between the writer and the author.
+The two basic prerequisites for ghost writing comprise effective communication and cooperation between the writer and the editor.
 The need for both merely depends on the writing methodology the ghost follows alongside the demands/expectations of the authors.

 When we talk about the process of ghostwriting, some ghosts prefer to work with the author on a milestone basis.